onlinemeded/react-native-challenge/README.md

 * Write your Code
 * Commit your Changes
 * Fork the Challenge Repository
-* Issue a Pull Request
+* Issue a Pull Request from your Fork to our Repository

 #### 3. Impress us with your skills